michael-betz/zed_vvm/PS_PERIPHERALS.md

   * MIO0 - MIO53
   * EMIO54 - EMIO117

-Change MIO11 from MISO to GPIO with pullup in ps7_init_gpl.c
+Change MIO11 from MISO to GPIO with pullup in `ps7_init_gpl.c`.
+The Vivado GUI does not allow this configuration, that's why we have to hack it.

 ```
     from: EMIT_MASKWRITE(0XF800072C, 0x00003FFFU ,0x000007A0U),
     to:   EMIT_MASKWRITE(0XF800072C, 0x00003FFFU ,0x00001600U)
 ```
+this has been automated in the Makefile

 # Zedboard OLED
 TODO: add guide to get FBTFT running